Symmetries and stabilization for sheaves of vanishing cycles: Background on perverse sheaves

-To discuss nearby and vanishing cycle functors below, in a way consistent with monodromy, we need a mild extension of the category of mixed Hodge modules.
+To discuss nearby and vanishing cycle functors in a way consistent with monodromy, we need an extension of the category of mixed Hodge modules.
 For a space $X$, following Saito \cite[\S 4.2]{Sait5} denote by $\MHM(X;T_s,N)$ the category of mixed Hodge modules $M^\bu$ on $X$ with commuting actions of a finite order operator $T_s:M^\bu\ra M^\bu$ and a locally nilpotent operator $N:M^\bu\ra M^\bu(-1)$.
 There is an embedding of categories $\MHM(X)\ra \MHM(X;T_s,N)$ defined by setting $T=\id$ and~$N=0$.
+As proved by \cite[(4.6.2)]{Sait5}, the category $\MHM(X;T_s,N)$ is equivalent to the category $\MHM(X \t \C)_{\rm mon,!}$ of monodromic mixed Hodge modules on $X\t\C^*$ extended by zero to $X \t \C$; compare also~\cite[\S 4.2]{KoSo2}.

 Every object $M^\bu\in \MHM(X;T_s,N)$ decomposes into a direct sum $M^\bu=M^\bu_1\op M^\bu_{\neq 1}$ of the $T_s$-invariant part and its $T_s$-equivariant complement.
 The Tate twist, and appropriate cohomological pullback and pushforward functors continue to exist.
 There is a duality functor